Internet-lab/LinuxPC/README.md

 The  creation of a  LiveCD from a VM   expands the size of the virtual machine substantially.
 The reason is that for the creation of the ISO image, large parts of the Master VM are copied in a temporary directory.
 For this, the virtual disk of the Master VM is dynamically increased.
 To avoid increasing the size of the original VM of the Ubuntu server from Step 2 (*Install software on Ubuntu server*), create a copy of  VM.
 We call the original VM the *Master VM* and the copied VM the *Build VM*.
 Proceed as follows:
- - After making changes to the VM  (running InstallBaremetalPC.sh or installing/removing packages), export the VM using “Export Appliance” in Virtualbox.
-The exported appliance is saved as an OVF file.
+ - After making changes to the VM  (running InstallBaremetalPC.sh or installing/removing packages), create a clone of the VM.
+The clone becomes the *Build VM*.
- - Import the exported appliance to create a new VM.
-We call this version the *Build VM*.
  - Repeat Step 1b, i.e., selecting `USB 3.0 Controller` for the *Build VM*.
  - Start the *Build VM* and log in as `labuser'.
  - Next run the scripts to create an ISO LiveCD image and burn the ISO file to a flash drive.
 Once the flash drive is created, delete the *Build VM*.
+ - After the scripts are executed (Steps 3.4 and 4) delete the *Build VM*.

 ### 3.2  Touch up the VM
   - If not already logged in, start the (Build) VM and log in as `labuser`.